Jia Yong: Investigation

 Two investigations have been opened into the grounding.
 The investigations are being conducted by the Australian Maritime Safety Authority (AMSA) and the Australian Transport Safety Bureau (ATSB).
 Queensland Premier Anna Bligh said that the Government would be investigating why the ship was so far off route.
 It was reported that the ship's owner could be fined $1,000,000 and Shen Neng 1's captain $220,000.

 The ATSB despatched three investigators to Gladstone, Queensland, on 4 April to collect evidence and conduct interviews.
 On 6 April they boarded the ship to interview the crew members and collect further evidence.
 The preliminary phase of the investigation was scheduled to take 28 days.
 A casualty co-ordinator from the AMSA boarded the ship.
 Three vessels were reported as giving assistance at the scene.
 The preliminary investigation has found fatigue as the major contributor to the grounding.
-Prior to the grounding, there were no checks to ensure fatigue was minimized by the governing authorities (AMSA).
+Prior to the grounding, there were no checks to ensure fatigue was minimised by the governing authorities (AMSA).
 A news story claimed that the ship was attempting to take a shortcut when it ran aground.